 Touch technique with your long cane

-A guide to using a cane to locate different changes in the floor surface, such as steps and texture, by keeping the cane tip on the ground and letting it slide slightly forward.
+A guide for existing cane users to using a cane to locate different changes in the floor surface, such as steps and texture, by keeping the cane tip on the ground and letting it slide slightly forward.

 There are seven elements to the touch technique: Grip, hand position, arm position, wrist action, arc width, arc height and step.